mantis-apps/mantis-ui/feature/spartanui/ui-progress-helm/README.md

-# feature-spartanui-ui-progress-helm
+# ui-progress-helm

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-spartanui-ui-progress-helm` to execute the unit tests.
+Run `nx test ui-progress-helm` to execute the unit tests.